Kohl's Will Now Accept Amazon Returns At All Its Stores

 Jefferies analyst Randal Konik agreed, in a research note cited by CNBC.
 "Growth in this partnership ... illustrates to us that stores are needed, even as online shopping becomes increasingly pervasive," he wrote.

-Amazon has already gone brick and mortar with its own bookstores and cashier-less convenience stores, and moved into the grocery space with its acquisition of Whole Foods.
-But it's still refining that strategy: Last month, the online behemoth said it would close all of its 87 pop-up retail kiosks that sold its smart speakers and tablets in malls as well as Kohl's and Whole Foods.
+Amazon has already gone brick and mortar with its own bookstores and cashierless convenience stores and moved into the grocery space with its acquisition of Whole Foods.
+But it is still refining that strategy: Last month, the online behemoth said it would close all of its 87 pop-up retail kiosks that sold its smart speakers and tablets in malls as well as Kohl's and Whole Foods.

 As for Kohl's, the Amazon deal isn't the department store's only innovative partnership.
 Kohl's has been shrinking some of its stores and then leasing or selling that space to Planet Fitness and low-cost grocer Aldi to lure traffic to its outlets.

-Editor's Note: Amazon is one of NPR's financial supporters.
+(Amazon is one of NPR's financial supporters.)